Manuel-Steinberg/Audit/Design.md

 - [ ] use color variants of your product as background
 - [ ] provide detailed status of activites
 - [ ] remove stock photos (use authentic photos of real people and products)
+- [ ] use videos only if it makes a difference
+- [ ] never autoplay media